Last Updated on

 Foods rich in fatty acids are also helpful to improve the ADHD condition since every cell in our body is made up of fats, including the brain cells.
 Research shows that Omega-3 fatty acids are useful in improving one’s brain functioning.
 Below is the list of foods that can help you provide the much-required fatty acids in your child’s diet.

 - Cod liver oil

 - Coldwater fish such as tuna, sardines, mackerel, tuna, and salmon

-Fibre is an important element of a balanced and healthy diet.
-Most of the fibre is a plant-based food, but our body is not made to absorb it.
-However, it is important for a healthy digestive system.
-It aids the digestive system in the process of absorption of food and nutrients.
-Fibres also help in expelling the waste and toxins out of our body.
+Fibre is important for a balanced and healthy diet.
+Most of the fibre comes from plant-based food, but our body is not made to absorb it.
+However, it is important as it aids the digestive system in the process of absorption nutrients and helps expel the waste and toxins out of our body.
 Below is the list of fibre rich food for your reference.

 Food Sources of Fibre